radville/solar-calculator/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Assumptions
+### Nominal power calculations
 Assumptions for nominal power calculations were derived from "How to calculate the annual solar energy output of a photovoltaic system?" at https://photovoltaic-software.com/principle-ressources/how-calculate-solar-energy-power-pv-systems

 Nominal power (kWh/year) = A (m²) * r * H (kWh/m²*year) * PR,
 where A = total solar panel area, r = solar panel efficiency ratio, H = annual average solar radtion on tilted panels, and PR = performance ratio/coefficient for losses

 Values chosen to represent average conditions in this demo were r = 0.15, H = 1250, and PR = 0.75.
 In real applications, these would vary by location.
 Calculations also assume standard test conditions (STC): radiation = 1000 W/m2, cell temperature = 25C, Wind speed = 1 m/s, AM = 1.5.

+## Map data source
+Map data are all pulled from the ArcGIS API for JavaScript (version 4.14.0) using the esri-loader library.

 ## Contributing